-Prison arts programming refers to arts-based workshops, projects, and courses offered in prisons, jails, juvenile detention centers, reentry, restorative justice, or diversion programs.
+JAC’s Program Directory includes arts-based workshops, projects, and courses offered in prisons, jails, youth detention centers, reentry, restorative justice, or diversion programs across the US and beyond.
 Possible art forms include creative writing, poetry, visual art, dance, drama, and music.
-Yoga, meditation, and horticulture may also be considered prison arts programs.
-All of these art forms may also be combined into multi-disciplinary art programs.
+Yoga, meditation, and horticulture programs are also included.
+All of these forms of creative expression may also be combined into multi-disciplinary programs.

 Who offers these programs?

-- individuals, including volunteers, professional artists, teaching artists, students, professors, and people in prison
+- individuals, volunteers, professional artists, teaching artists, students, professors, and people in prison

-- groups, organizations, and institutions, including voluntary groups, non-profit organizations, and universities
+- groups, organizations, institutions, voluntary groups, non-profit organizations, and universities

 - prison staff or individuals employed by a prison

 Art programs take place in carceral settings across the United States, from low security facilities to high security facilities.
 On this site, we have identified 48 states with programs.
 Please view the map below or search by region and state to find programs: